-The IHR allow countries to require proof of yellow fever vaccination as a condition of entry for travelers arriving from certain countries, even if only in transit, to prevent importation and indigenous transmission of YFV.
-Some countries require evidence of vaccination from all entering travelers, which includes direct travel from the United States (Table 3-25).
-Travelers who arrive in a country with a yellow fever vaccination entry requirement without proof of yellow fever vaccination may be quarantined for up to 6 days, refused entry, or vaccinated on site.
+The IHR allow countries to require proof of yellow fever vaccination documented on an ICVP as a condition of entry for travelers arriving from certain countries, even if only in transit, to prevent importation and indigenous transmission of YFV.
+Some countries require evidence of vaccination from all entering travelers, which includes direct travel from the United States (Table 3-26).
+Some countries do not require an ICVP for infants younger than a certain age (see Yellow Fever & Malaria Information, by Country section at the end of this chapter for specific age requirements).
 A traveler who has a specific contraindication to yellow fever vaccine and who cannot avoid travel to a country requiring vaccination should request a waiver from a physician before embarking on travel (see the Medical Waivers [Exemptions] section below).
+Travelers who arrive in a country that has a yellow fever vaccination entry requirement without proof of yellow fever vaccination or a medical waiver may be quarantined for up to 6 days, refused entry, or vaccinated on site.

-Under the revised IHR (2005), effective December 15, 2007, all state parties (countries) are required to issue a new ICVP.
-This is intended to replace the former International Certificate of Vaccination against Yellow Fever (ICV).
 People who received a yellow fever vaccination after December 15, 2007, must provide proof of vaccination on the new ICVP.
-If the person received the vaccine before December 15, 2007, the original ICV card is still valid, provided that the vaccination was given <10 years previously.
-Vaccinees should receive a completed ICVP (Figure 3-01), validated (stamped and signed) with the stamp of the center where the vaccine was given (see below).
-An ICVP must be complete in every detail; if incomplete or inaccurate, it is not valid.
+If the person received the vaccine before December 15, 2007, their original International Certificate of Vaccination against Yellow Fever (ICV) card is still valid as proof of vaccination.
+Vaccinees should receive a completed ICVP (Figure 3-02), validated (stamped and signed) with the stamp of the center where the vaccine was given (see below).
+An incomplete or inaccurate ICVP is not valid.
 Failure to secure validations can cause a traveler to be quarantined, denied entry, or possibly revaccinated at the point of entry to a country.
 Revaccination at the point of entry is not a recommended option for the traveler.

-Clinics may purchase ICVPs, CDC 731 (formerly PHS 731), from the US Government Printing Office (http://bookstore.gpo.gov/, 866-512-1800).
-This certificate of vaccination is valid for a period of 10 years, beginning 10 days after the date of vaccination.
-When a booster dose of the vaccine is given within this 10-year period, the certificate is considered valid from the date of revaccination.
+Clinics may purchase ICVPs, CDC 731 ( formerly PHS 731), from the US Government Printing Office (http://bookstore.gpo.gov, 866- 512- 1800).
+This certificate of vaccination (ICVP) is valid beginning 10 days after the date of primary vaccination.
+As of July 2016, the yellow fever vaccine booster requirement was eliminated in the IHR and a completed ICVP is considered valid for the lifetime of the vaccinee.